choudarirashmithareddy-lang/RTL_Workshop/Module1/README.md

-# Module 1 – Exploring Verilog RTL Design Through Simulation
+# Module 1 – Introduction Verilog RTL Design Through Simulation

 ## Experiment Objective

-The main objective of this experiment was to learn the basic concepts of Register Transfer Level (RTL) design using Verilog HDL.
-The experiment also involved understanding the process of compiling and simulating Verilog programs using Icarus Verilog (iverilog) and observing the simulation waveforms with GTKWave.
-As a practical exercise, a 2-to-1 Multiplexer was designed and simulated to understand the complete RTL simulation workflow.
+The primary objective of this experiment was to gain an understanding of Register Transfer Level (RTL) design using Verilog HDL.
+It also focused on learning how to compile and simulate Verilog designs using Icarus Verilog (iverilog) and analyze the resulting waveforms in GTKWave.
+As a hands-on exercise, a 2-to-1 Multiplexer was implemented and simulated to gain practical experience with the complete RTL design and simulation process.

 ---